 Positive thinking reduces stress and keeps you focused on moving forward, not focused on what might get in the way or what has stopped you in the past.

-Challenge your limiting beliefs
+It's time to challenge your limiting beliefs

 Think about a goal you have at the moment.
 Write down all the ‘doubts’ or negative thoughts for why you don’t think you can do it.